agentmodels/agentmodels.org/chapters/3a-mdp.md

 ## MDPs: implementation
 The recursive decision rule for MDP agents (Equation 1) can be directly translated into WebPPL.
 The resulting agent model is also a natural extension of the `softmaxAgent` from the previous [chapter](/chapters/3-agents-as-programs.html).
 The `agent` function takes the agent's state, evaluates the expectation of actions in the state, and returns a softmax distribution over actions.
-The expected utility of an action is computed by a separate function `expUtility`.
-Since an action's expected utility depends on the agent's future actions, `expUtility` calls `agent` in a mutual recursion, bottoming out when a terminal state is reached or when time runs out.
+The expected utility of an action is computed by a separate function `expectedUtility`.
+Since an action's expected utility depends on the agent's future actions, `expectedUtility` calls `agent` in a mutual recursion, bottoming out when a terminal state is reached or when time runs out.

 We illustrate this agent model with a trival example of an MDP and return to Bob's choice of restaurant later on.
 The trivial MDP is implemented in WebPPL by functions `transition` and `utility`, and by agent's available actions `[-1, 0, 1]`.
 The MDP is as follows: